Accounting Assistant, Accounting Department

 - Analyze and assist with monthly account reconcilements;

-- Prepare cash receipts, account deposit tickets, and deposit money as directed;
+- Prepare cash receipts, account deposit tickets, and deposit funds as directed;

 - Compile and review information for accuracy;